tevador/RandomX/doc/isa.md

 `imm0` is an 8-bit immediate value, which is used for shift and rotate ALU operations.

 `imm1` is a 32-bit immediate value which is used for most operations.
-For operands larger than 32 bits, the value is zero-extended for unsigned instructions and sign-extended for signed instructions.
+For operands larger than 32 bits, the value is sign-extended.
 For FPU instructions, the value is considered a signed 32-bit integer and then converted to a double precision floating point format.

 #### Operand C
 The third operand is the location where the result is stored.